huonglt/repos-app/README.md

 ### To set up

 Get the source code\
-Then go the the folder containing the source code, run npm install
+Then go the the folder containing the source code, type npm install

 ### To run the app

-From the terminal, go to the folder of the source code, run npm start\
+From the terminal, go to the folder of the source code, type npm start\
 Open http://localhost:3000 to view the app in your browser

 ### To run tests

-From the terminal, go to the folder of the source code\
+From the terminal, go to the folder of the source code, type npm test
-Type: npm test

 ### Futher improvemnts